pauward/APPD_EventHub/README.md

 # APPD_EventHub
 REST API for event ingestion and management

-API : POST /event-gateway -	Post an event list to the gateway
+API : POST /event-gateway -	Post an event list json array to the crazy event gateway

 Consumes